worldbank/gld/GLD/PHL/Education_Levels.md

 ### Education Levels
 Note that Secondary now includes 4 years of Junior High School and 2 years of Senior High School.
 Also, this classification scheme specifically denotes tracks for special needs education, but does not provide enough information for our classification requirements.

 The big unknown is K-12 Programs.
 The 2017 PSCED doesn't have any explicit information on what should be done with K-12 programs.
 For now, I will simply make the assumption that `grade 1` in K-12 corresponds to `grade 1` in the chart below.
-I will also assume that if the student has completed `grade 6` and `grade 12` then they have completed Primary and Secondary respectively.
+I will also assume that if the student has completed `grade 6` and `grade 12` then they have completed Primary and Secondary respectively, since under the new schema, secondary has been expanded from 4 to 6 years, which would correspond to grade 12.

 | Group | Typical Age | Levels in group |
 |------|--------------|-----------------|